ethical-roadmap/ethical-roadmap/_categories/english/team_members.md

 text_content:
   - title: team member roles
     text:
       - "You are aiming to establish a core research team who are all going in the same direction based on a shared vision and values.
 Many research projects focus on the skills that individuals bring without considering whether team members have a compatible vision and values.
-This <span class=\"pink-colour\">X</span> invites you to dedicate time exploring together the philosophies and values that you share.
+This road-map invites you to dedicate time exploring together the philosophies and values that you share.
 Contained in this resource is:"
       - A team member role map
       - Team member role cards, containing qualities and values of the role
       - Team member traits (animal cards)